huang-sh/astk-doc/en/content/AS_event.md

 ### single-step running

 We implement the functions of AS events inferring, PSI calculation,  differential splicing analysis based on SUPPA2 algorithm within **ASTK**.
-Therefore, there are TREE sub-commands with the same name as SUPPA2.
+Therefore, there are three sub-commands with the same name as SUPPA2.
 Most of the time, it is more convenient to use [dsflow](en/content/AS_event?id=dsflow).

 #### AS events inferring